goreleaser/goreleaser/www/README.md

 ### NOTE to M1/M2 mac owners

 If running on an arm64-based mac (M1 or M2, aka "Applie Silicon"), you may find this method quite slow.
-Until a multiarch docker images can be built and made available, you may wish to build your own via:
+Until multiarch docker images can be built and made available, you may wish to build your own via:

 ```bash
 git clone git@github.com:squidfunk/mkdocs-material.git